carolfazani/carolfazani/README.md

-## Hello, welcome!
+### To see my latest portfolio, visit the restaurant_data project. ✨

 I'm a Data Analyst with a Bachelor's degree in Public Policy Management from USP - Universidade de São Paulo.
 I specialized in data-driven public policies and received three research scholarships in this area.
 I have a proven ability to identify and solve problems autonomously, always focusing on results.

-### To see my latest portfolio, visit the restaurant_data project.

-### Professional Experience
-I have extensive experience working with data in various fields, including:
-- Sales
-- Marketplace
-- Finance
-- CO2 Emissions
-- Agribusiness
-- Public Health
-- Public Budget
-- Electoral Data

 ### Skills
 **Languages and Tools:**